Power and phone:

 There were two changing sheds and a shelter shed on the beach at Wharf Bay.
 Again, in 1974 they were described as being in poor condition and needed to be replaced.

 The current toilet block and changing shed was built in 1984.
+A landscape architect, David Tucker was employed to design the plantings around the new toilet block.

 The Motuihe wharf has been a concern for many years.
 It is exposed to the South West prevailing wind and it has to be very long because of the shallow water in Wharf Bay.
 At one time it was almost twice its current length.
 It has been patched up over the years, eg in 2016 extra piles were added for ferries to tie up to and the steps were widened.